Rider + Horse=1:How to Achieve the Fluid Dialogue that Leads to Harmonious Performance

 - Use unique exercises to improve your balance and aids.

-- Master three fundamental riding techniques: flexion
+- Master three fundamental riding techniques: flexion, bend and half-halts.

 - Explore ways of creating "positive tension" in the horse.